Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 Each village or town has its own Mairie or town hall; local politics are big.
 Being friendly with the Maire is part of being accepted.
 The French are very formal; the Maire will expect you to introduce yourselves as a sign of respect.

-Making friends is the easy part; neighbours will introduce themselves.
+Making friends is the easy part; neighbors will introduce themselves.
 Find the local bar or café and make it a regular haunt.
-Involve yourself in local events and people will welcome you.
+Involve yourself in local events, and people will welcome you.

 What can I do in my leisure time in Burgundy?